 It is said that the erstwhile palace was at least four times bigger and larger than the present area.
 However, what is left and restored are just the structures that we see today.
-The ancient temple city of Madurai was a well-planned place and was popularly termed ‘Athens of the East’ by the colonists owing to its well-laid out town plan.
-However, in recent times as its urbanscape is expanding so is its woes, thanks to the modern administration.
+The ancient temple city of Madurai was a well-planned place and was popularly termed ‘Athens of the East’ by the colonists owing to its well-laid-out town plan.
+Sadly, in recent times as the city’s urbanscape is expanding so is its woes, thanks to a clueless modern administration.

-Here is another board that I stumbled upon at the Thirumalai Nayakar Palace, that gives a brief idea as to how vast the palace property was once.
+Here is another board that I stumbled upon at the Thirumalai Nayakar Palace, which gives a brief idea as to how vast the palace property was once.

 A central courtyard devoid of chairs would have been a treat to the eyes.
 However, here, it hosts rows of chairs (read ‘Eyesore’) for the ‘Light Show’ that happens in the evenings.
 And, the long corridors that awe you from far, are home to hundreds of pigeons that occasionally litter the place with their plumes and poop as you walk along!
 But then, in spite of our flying friends, the place is well-maintained.
 Well, let this description not take away your pleasure of walking down the memory lane and indulge in a piece of Thirumalai Nayakar’s history.

 The lavish courtyard here reminded me of the ones that I explored in the Havelis of Kajra, Rajasthan